Birds with red eyes are an incredibly fascinating feature of the avian world.

 The Killdeer, scientifically known as Charadrius vociferous, is a bird species found throughout North America.

 One of the most distinct features of the Killdeer is its bright red eyes.
-The Killdeer is a medium-sized bird usually seen running along the ground.
+This medium-sized bird is usually seen running along the ground.

-Its upper body is brownish and grayish, while its underbelly is white.
-Killdeer is an opportunistic feeder that eats various foods, including insects, earthworms, spiders, and snails.
+The killdeer’s upper body is brownish and grayish, while its underbelly is white.
+It is an opportunistic feeder that eats various foods, including insects, earthworms, spiders, and snails.

 They prefer open habitats like fields, pastures, and gravel roads, where they can easily spot their prey.